BWBrook/localmap/docs/PIPELINE.md

   The helper checks the requested scale against `max_scale` (default 1:100k for LIST) and warns if the tile would render empty.
-- `camera_sites_map`: Renders an effort-scaled map with red markers for sites detecting the focal species and grey markers for zero detections, including scale bar, north arrow, optional graticules, and an optional WMS legend inset.
+- `camera_sites_map`: Renders an effort-scaled map with red markers for sites detecting the focal species and grey markers for zero detections, including scale bar, north arrow, optional graticules, a configurable WMS legend inset, and optional overlay tiles (e.g., roads or town labels).

 To run locally (in RStudio Console):